Cash Feasibility Assessment conducted on adult internally displaced people (IDPs) with disabilities in Ukraine in May/June 2022

 Share:

-The assessment is an independent survey aimed at gaining an understanding of cash-related barriers and protection risk factors that can hinder access to multipurpose cash (MPC) grants amongst displaced persons with disabilities.
+The assessment is an independent survey aimed at gaining an understanding of cash-related barriers and protection risk factors that may hinder access to multipurpose cash (MPC) grants among displaced persons with disabilities.
 It is intended to complement existing cash programming, and guide and inform cash actors in Ukraine when designing current emergency cash programming.

 The report intends to: